AntonJames-Sistence/AntonJames-Sistence/README.md

   <hr>

   <h2>Culture Bot</h2>
   <p>CultureBot is the Slack app that designed to empower your team culture.
-As a key contributor, I assisted in implementing one of its pivotal features, ensuring a dynamic and enriching experience for all users.</p>
+I assisted in implementing one of its pivotal features, ensuring a dynamic and enriching experience for all users.</p>
   <div>
     <a href="https://getculturebot.com/">Live Link</a>
   </div>